-Le Corbuffet: Edible Art and Design Classics is a contemporary cookbook created by chef and artist Esther Choi.
+Le Corbuffet: Edible Art and Design Classics is a contemporary cookbook created by artist Esther Choi.
 The artist herself describes the book as “a conceptual artwork in the form of a cookbook”.

 It contains recipes inspired by Frida Kahlo, Barbara Kruger, Keith Harring, and more, all staged in contemporary arrangements.
 I wondered, where did the concept for this intelligent artwork originate from?